leverh/react-bookhub-app/README.md

 #### Mapping User Stories to Project Goals
 * **Build a Community of Book Lovers:** The ability to view reviews, follow users, and explore popular profiles directly contributes to community building.
 * **Promote Knowledge Sharing:** User reviews, comments, and the integration with external libraries like OpenLibrary facilitate knowledge sharing.
-* **Enhance User Engagement:** Features like 'Book of the Week', literary quotes, and the search functionality keep users engaged and encourage regular visits.
+* **Enhance User Engagement:** Features like 'A Review We Really Liked', literary quotes, and the search functionality keep users engaged and encourage regular visits.
 * **Ensure Intuitive User Experience:** The clear layout of reviews, profiles, and the seamless interaction between different components ensures a user-friendly experience.
 * **Ease of Access:** The addition of accessibility features ensures a wider range of users can navigate and utilize the platform with ease.
 * **Integration with External Libraries:** The search functionality, which extends to sources like OpenLibrary, NYT Reviews, ensure this goal is met.